Exhibition coming soon: MENTAL LOAD

 Through installations, visual works, and interdisciplinary projects, artists translate these questions into tangible experiences that invite reflection and discussion.

-By spreading the exhibition across three locations in Bad Ischl, visitors are encouraged to explore the city while encountering different artistic interpretations of the theme.
+By spreading the exhibition across three locations in Bad Ischl and one location in Venice, Italy as part of the ECC Biennial, visitors are encouraged to explore the city while encountering different artistic interpretations of the theme.

 Trinkhalle Bad Ischl